Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 5. [Optional] Repeat Step #1 above to import the GitHub repository from the old UI. -->

 ### Task 3: Update the build YAML file
+In this task, you will update the YAML file with your resourcegroup name and Azure Machine Learning name.
+These are needed such that the DevOps agent can connected to the Azure Machine Learning service.
+This connection is needed to keep track of the training experiments.

 1. Select and open the `azure-pipelines.yml` file.

 2. Select **Edit** and update the following variables: `resourcegroup`, and `workspace (azure machine learning name)`.
 Go to your azure portal via portal.azure.com and check the resource group name and AML name that you created prior to this tutorial.

     ![Edit build YAML file and provide your resource group and workspace information.](media/devops-build-pipeline-01.png 'Edit Build YAML file')

 3. Select **Commit** to save your changes.
-If your are asked to create a pull-request, press F5/refresh browser untill pop-up disappears.
+If your are asked to create a pull-request, press F5/refresh browser until pop-up disappears.

     ![Commit your changes to the build YAML file.](media/devops-build-pipeline-02.png 'Commit Build YAML file')

 ### Task 4: Create new Service Connection
+Once the correct resourcegroup name and azure machine learning name have been provided, a connection can be made.

 1. From the left navigation select **Project settings** and then select **Service connections**.